confluentinc/ksql/docs-md/app/etl.md

     tty: true
 ```

-There's a couple things to notice here.
+There are a couple things to notice here.
 The Postgres image mounts the custom configuration file that we wrote.
 Postgres adds these configuration settings into its system-wide configuration.
 The environment variables we gave it also set up a blank database called `customers` along with a user named `postgres-user` that can access it.

 We’ve also set up MongoDB as a replica set named `my-replica-set` Debezium requires that MongoDB run in this configuration to pick up changes from its oplog.
 In this case, we’re just running a single node replica set.